Bounce rates are at an all-time high for some websites. In some cases, site owners are seeing between 70% to 90% bounce rates.

-Poptin is a tool that’s growing in popularity because of its ease of use, quality, and efficiency.
+Poptin is a growing popular tool because of its ease of use, quality, and efficiency.

 Design Professional Popups for Wix with No Coding Skills

-One of the best features about Poptin is its drag and drop editor.
-This means you don’t need any coding knowledge to get your popup up and running.
+One of the best features of Poptin is its drag-and-drop editor.
+This means you don’t need coding knowledge to get your popup up and running.

-For most, it only takes three minutes to create and publish an exit intent Wix popup.
+For most, creating and publishing an exit intent Wix popup takes three minutes.
 There aren’t many platforms that can boast the same thing.

-Also, it comes with templates, which are entirely customizable so you can design them any way you wish.
+Also, it comes with entirely customizable templates, so you can design them any way you wish.